-Gt Yarmouth Foodbank – Partnership of 4 churches the Salvation Army Gorleston Baptist St Mary Magdalen and St Andrews Parish Gorleston .
+Gt Yarmouth Foodbank – Partnership of 3 churches the Salvation Army, Gorleston Baptist and St Mary Magdalen Gorleston .
 Our food help and support come from the local council together with parishes of Acle, South Walsham, Woodbastwick Freethorpe and Ranworth and Ormesby Light of Life Baptist Church, Gorleston Baptist Church, Park Baptist Church, Kings Community Church, Cliff Park Community Church, St Peters RC, St Mary’s Southtown, St Nicholas Bradwell, the local Methodist Churches, Tesco’s, Morrison’s, Sainsbury’s, Gregg’s, Nicholl’s Butchers,the local Co Ops.
 MESH, Town Hall, ComeUnity and Harbour Radio are collection points as well.
 Many local primary schools including Hillside, Cliff Park Junior, North Denes, Peterhouse St Mary’s Gorleston and Acle Primary have collections.

-Our aim is to meet the basic 3 days food needs of people in crisis across Gt Yarmouth Borough and the surrounding areas.
-At the moment this reaches out to Ranworth.
+Our aim is to provide some of the basic food needs of people in crisis across Gt Yarmouth Borough and the surrounding areas.
+At the moment this reaches out to Ranworth /Acle.

 Once we have identified people in crisis we work closely with local organisations and agencies to reach out and help feed :-